Amazon EC2 Driver¶

 In a scheduling cycle, when MAX_HOST VMs have been deployed to a host, the host is discarded for the following pending VMs.

 - MAX_HOST = 1

 - 2 Hosts: 1 in the local infrastructure, and 1 using the ec2 drivers

 - 2 pending VMs

-The first VM will be deployed in the local host.
-The second VM will have also sort the local host with higher priority, but because 1 VMs was already deployed, the second VM will be launched in ec2.
+the first VM will be deployed in the local host.
+The second VM will also sort with higher priority on the local host, but because 1 VM was already deployed, the second VM will be launched in EC2.

-A quick way to ensure that your local infrastructure will be always used before the ec2 hosts is to set MAX_DISPATH to the number of local hosts.
+A quick way to ensure that your local infrastructure will be always used before the EC2 hosts is to set MAX_DISPATCH to the number of local hosts.